Sk3llington/Purple-Teaming/README.md

 - How many requests were made in the brute-force attack?
 How many requests had the attacker made before discovering the correct password in this one?

 107,601 brute force attack requests were made.
-And out of these only 2 were successful (the file inside was accesses twice).
+And out of these only 2 were successful (the file inside was accessed twice).

 ![brute_force_attack_request]